Diversified Royalty Corp. (TSE:DIV) Plans $0.02 Monthly Dividend

 Diversified Royalty Corp.
-(TSE:DIV – Get Free Report) announced a monthly dividend on Wednesday, October 4th, Zacks reports.
+(TSE:DIV – Get Free Report) declared a monthly dividend on Wednesday, October 4th, Zacks reports.
 Investors of record on Monday, October 16th will be paid a dividend of 0.02 per share on Tuesday, October 31st.
-This represents a $0.24 annualized dividend and a dividend yield of 9.45%.
+This represents a $0.24 dividend on an annualized basis and a yield of 9.38%.
 The ex-dividend date is Friday, October 13th.

 Diversified Royalty Stock Performance

-Diversified Royalty (TSE:DIV – Get Free Report) last posted its quarterly earnings data on Monday, August 14th.
-The company reported C$0.06 EPS for the quarter, topping the consensus estimate of C$0.05 by C$0.01.
-Diversified Royalty had a return on equity of 8.29% and a net margin of 35.41%.
-The firm had revenue of C$14.15 million during the quarter, compared to analyst estimates of C$15.00 million.
-As a group, research analysts predict that Diversified Royalty will post 0.1792912 earnings per share for the current year.
+Diversified Royalty (TSE:DIV – Get Free Report) last released its quarterly earnings data on Monday, August 14th.
+The company reported C$0.06 EPS for the quarter, beating the consensus estimate of C$0.05 by C$0.01.
+Diversified Royalty had a net margin of 35.41% and a return on equity of 8.29%.
+The firm had revenue of C$14.15 million for the quarter, compared to the consensus estimate of C$15.00 million.
+Equities research analysts predict that Diversified Royalty will post 0.1792912 earnings per share for the current fiscal year.

 About Diversified Royalty